A weekly podcast about mental health and wellbeing

 - It highlights that mental illness is no different to physical illness – people get sick through no fault of their own, and it’s not a sign of weakness to admit you need help

 Mental health and wellbeing is a topic that affects each and every one of us, and it’s a conversation that we all need to have.
+Even more important than just talking about improving and maintaining our mental health is being proactive about looking after it – which is where Let’s Talk About Mental Health comes in.

 What’s different about Let’s Talk About Mental Health?